nativelibs4java/Scalaxy/Streams/README.md

 There are 4 different optimization strategies:
 * `none`: don't optimize anything.
 * `safe` (default): only perform rewrites with an expected runtime benefit; assumes some common methods are reasonably side-effect-free: `hashCode`, `toString`, `equals`, `+`, `++`...
-* `safer`: like `safe` but does not trust `toString` methods and al.
+* `safer`: like `safe` but does not trust `toString`, `equals`... methods (except when on truly immutable classes such as `Int`)
-* `aggressive`: only perform rewrites with an expected runtime benefit, but don't pay attention to side-effects (some warnings will be issued, though).
+* `aggressive`: only perform rewrites with an expected runtime benefit, but don't pay attention to side-effects (warnings will be issued accordingly).
 Code optimized with the `aggressive` strategy might behave differently than normal code: for instance, streams typically become lazy (akin to chained Iterators), so the optimization might change the number and order of side-effects:

     ```scala
       import scalaxy.streams.optimize